dcoates83/Azure-Sky-Ragdolls/pages/litters.md

 <section id="upcoming">
 <div class="container-text">
 <h1 class="header-2">Upcoming Litters</h1>
-<p>All litters will all be from foundation Seal Bicolor male Tzar.</p>
+<p>All litters will all be from foundation Seal Bicolor male King Tzar.</p>
-<p>Likely colors of kittens and dates of litters are listed but of course
+<p>Likely colors of kittens and dates of litters are listed, but of course
 Mother Nature does her own thing!</p>
 <p><strong>Litters could be earlier or later or even the order switched.
 If
 you place a deposit, we will notify who is pregnant when it is